ralfbiedert/openh264-rs/openh264/README.md

   Right now I only have time to implement what I need.
 However, I will gladly accept PRs either extending the APIs, or fixing bugs; see below.

+- **Can I get a performance boost?**

+  Make sure you have the command `nasm` somewhere in your PATH for your current platform (should be a single, standalone executable you don't even need to install).
+If found by `build.rs` it should be used automatically for an up to 3x speed boost.

 - **Decoder::decode() returned an error, is this a bug?**

   Maybe.
 Probably not.
 Some encoders can write data OpenH264 doesn't understand, and if _all_ frames fail this could either